Isopach/isopach.github.io/_posts/2021-07-26-HTB-Business-CTF-2021.md

 title: HTB Busines CTF 2021 Writeup
 published: true
 categories: [Web]
 excerpt: I solved 3 web challenges within 3 hours of starting the CTF.
-Was the Captain of our company team PwnWithClass, made up of members from Japan, Estonia and France.
+Was the Captain of our company team PwnWithClass, made up of members from Japan, Spain and France.
 ---

 I solved 3 web challenges within 3 hours of starting the CTF.
-Was the Captain of our company team PwnWithClass, made up of PwC members from Japan, Estonia and France.
+Was the Captain of our company team PwnWithClass, made up of PwC members from Japan, Spain and France.

 ---